basecamp/kamal-site/docs/configuration/ssh.md

 ## [Keys only](#keys-only)

-Set to true to use only private keys from keys and key_data parameters, even if ssh-agent offers more identities.
-This option is intended for situations where ssh-agent offers many different identities or you have a need to overwrite all identities and force a single one.
+Set to `true` to use only private keys from the `keys` and `key_data` parameters, even if ssh-agent offers more identities.
+This option is intended for situations where ssh-agent offers many different identities or you need to overwrite all identities and force a single one.

 ```yaml
   keys_only: false